paperwm/PaperWM/README.md

 ![The window tiling with the minimap shown](https://github.com/paperwm/media/blob/master/tiling.png)

-New windows are automatically tiled to the right of the active window. <kbd>Super</kbd><kbd>N</kbd> will open a new window of the same type as the active window.
+New windows are automatically tiled to the right of the active window, taking up as much height as possible. <kbd>Super</kbd><kbd>N</kbd> will open a new window of the same type as the active window.

 Activating a window will ensure it's fully visible, scrolling the tiling if necessary.
 Pressing <kbd>Super</kbd><kbd>.</kbd> activates the window to the right. <kbd>Super</kbd><kbd>,</kbd> activates the window to the left.
 On a US keyboard these keys are intuitively marked by <kbd><</kbd> and <kbd>></kbd>, they are also ordered the same way on almost all keyboard layouts.
 A minimap will be shown when <kbd>Super</kbd> is continually being pressed, as can be seen in the above screenshot.

+Pressing <kbd>Super</kbd><kbd>I</kbd> will move the window to the right below the active window, tiling them vertically in a column. <kbd>Super</kbd><kbd>O</kbd> will do the opposite, pushing the bottom window out of the current column.

 <kbd>Alt</kbd><kbd>Tab</kbd> is of course also available.